dhnblam/workshops/workshop.md

 Despite the recent expansion of digital repositories and learning facilities, such as Labs and dedicated DH librarians, the share of students and faculty using data and DH infrastructure in their work is still rather low.
 This theme will address issues such as:

-* How to turn students’ attention to DH tools and data.
+* How to turn students’ attention to DH tools and data?
-* How to effectively engage students and faculty in DH activities and data.
+* How can dedicated DH librarians effectively engage students’ and faculty members in activities that underpin their interest in digital data and methods?

 ### 4. Selection Bias of Digital Collections